-Having always had a passion for nature and the outdoors, Shirley Jukes always wanted to see Africa’s wildlife.
+Having always had a passion for nature and the outdoors, Shirley Jukes had always wanted to see Africa’s wildlife.
 She took part in her first Earthwatch expedition in 1997.
 It was a trip to Namibia that she’ll never forget.

 During the expedition, Shirley not only helped scientists rehabilitate cheetahs but also explored how human wildlife conflict could be reduced.